bamorim/expensify-junie/README.md

    ```bash
    cp .env.example .env
    ```
-   Then edit `.env` with your database and WorkOS credentials
+   Then edit `.env` with your database URL and email provider credentials (or use the dev stub).

 4. Start the database:
    ```bash